Sukumar Bose

 Sukumar Bose (12 May 1912 – 10 November 1986) was an Indian artist based in Delhi who was trained in the tradition of the Bengal School under Asit Kumar Haldar.

-Early life

-Sukumar Bose was born on 12 May 1912 in Lucknow, Uttar Pradesh, India, to Sanat Kumar Bose and Bina Pani Bose.
-Bipin Behari Bose, Bose's paternal grandfather, was a successful lawyer of the Lucknow Bar.
-The Boses, with affiliations to the Brahmo Samaj movement, were an influential upper-middle class Bengali family in Lucknow where they were actively involved in promoting Bengal art and culture.
-In 1936, Sukumar Bose married Bela Chaudhury.

-Asit Kumar Haldar became a good friend of the family's after he arrived in Lucknow to head the Government Art College.
-Asit Kumar Haldar was closely related to the writer and poet Rabindranath Tagore (Haldar was Tagore's elder sister's grandson).
-Haldar was educated in Shantiniketan under the direct guidance of Rabindranath Tagore.

-When Bose's interests turned towards fine arts he was enrolled to the Government Art College and studied art under the personal supervision of Haldar.

 Career

 In 1932 aged 20, Sukumar Bose was appointed art teacher at the Modern School Delhi.
 Bose taught at the school until 1947.
 Bose, along with his predecessors including Sarada Ukil, has been credited for introducing the Bengal School art tradition and style to North India.

 Throughout his artistic career, Bose was actively involved in the promotion of Indian art and culture.
 He was a pioneer member of the All India Fine Arts and Crafts Society (AIFACS), the precursor to what is today's state-run Lalit Kala Academy.
 As an active member of the AIFACS, he was involved in the publication of Roopa Lekha, a bi-annual art journal.

 Bose's society memberships included the following: